llepogam/JEDHA/Block 1  - Kayak Project/README.md

    - Obtains official INSEE codes using the French government's geo API
    - Creates a foundation dataset with city names, coordinates, and INSEE codes

-2. Weather forecasts for the coming week are collected for each city using Meteo Concept API:
+2. Weather forecasts for the coming week are collected for each city using the Meteo Concept API:
-   - Retrieves 7-day weather forecasts using the INSEE codes
+    - Seven-day weather forecasts are retrieved using INSEE codes
-   - Analyzes temperature, precipitation, and wind conditions
+    - Temperature, precipitation, and wind conditions are analyzed

 3. Cities are ranked based on favorable weather conditions:
-   - Identifies days with unfavorable conditions (too hot, too cold, rainy, windy)
-   - Scores and ranks cities by the number of favorable days
+    - The script identifies days when weather conditions fall outside desired parameters (inappropriate temperature, rain, or excessive wind)
+    - Each day receives a binary score: 1 for unfavorable conditions, 0 for favorable conditions
+    - Cities are ranked by the total score across all days, with lower scores indicating more favorable weather conditions overall

 4. Booking.com is scraped to find the best hotels in the top 5 weather-ranked cities:
-   - Searches for accommodations across multiple dates
+   - Searches for accommodations for the next 7 days
    - Collects detailed hotel information including coordinates and pricing

 5. All data is transformed and consolidated into views with city information, weather forecasts, and hotel locations